FoundingHQ/fx/DEVELOPERS.md

 ## Development Setup

-We would love your help!
-This document describes how to set up your development environment to build and test FX.

 ### Installing Dependencies

 Before you can build FX, you must install and configure the following dependencies on your machine: